Prajwal2079/PayRoll-Management-System-Solution/README.md

 	- Employee will be able to view salary history and current month salary status.

-	- Employee will be able to download salary slip.
+	- Employee will be able to download salary slips.

-	- Employee can raise ticket if any issue occurs on transctions i.e. if the amount is not recieved and the status says recieved.
+	- Employee can raise complain if there is any issues on salary disbursement i.e. if the amount is not recieved and the status says recieved or any other related issues.

-	- Employee didn't recieve incentives and it is mentioned in the salary slip.